Malinda N. Harris, M.D.

-What makes the Mayo Clinic Pediatric Neonatal and Perinatal Medicine Fellowship unique?
+What makes the Mayo Clinic Neonatal-Perinatal Medicine Fellowship unique?

 I think that the flexibility provided to fellows in achieving personal career goals is what's most unique about this program.
 While there are a certain number of clinical months and such that must be completed, the consultants work closely with you to make sure that experiences vital to your individual career goals are met.